elibroftw/blog.elijahlopez.ca/content/posts/vcpkg-cmake-tutorial.md

    - For more than one library, you only need one `target_link_libraries` rather than one for each additional library

 6. Now let's code.
-In the main C++ file, type the following:
+In the main cpp file, type the following:

     ```cpp
     #include <cpr/cpr.h>